kevinyswong/kevinyswong.github.io/index.md

 so he has more earnings than from Blackstone alone.
 Because the government does not tax wealth, it is only when Schwarzman sells his shares that his earnings get taxed.
-If Schwarzman holds on to his shares for at least a year, which he already has, he avoids paying the higher rates of the ordinary
+If Schwarzman holds on to his shares for at least a year, which he already has, he avoids paying the higher rates of the ordinary income
 <a href="https://taxfoundation.org/2021-tax-brackets/#brackets">tax brackets</a>
-and gets charged
+(10%-37%) and gets charged the
-<a href="https://taxfoundation.org/2021-tax-brackets/#capgains">lower rates</a>.
+<a href="https://taxfoundation.org/2021-tax-brackets/#capgains">lower rates</a>
+(0%-20%) of long-term capital gains.
 But what happens if Schwarzman doesn't sell his stocks?
 From a recent ProPublica
 <a href="https://www.propublica.org/article/the-secret-irs-files-trove-of-never-before-seen-records-reveal-how-the-wealthiest-avoid-income-tax">report</a>:
 <blockquote>
 The notion of dying as a tax benefit seems paradoxical.
 Normally when someone